cs87-dartmouth/Fall2021/documentation/syllabus.md

 @par
     If you prefer to get a physical book, you can purchase the PBR book from [Amazon](https://smile.amazon.com/Physically-Based-Rendering-Third-Implementation/dp/0128006455), or ask the [local bookstore](https://www.stillnorthbooks.com) to order it for you.
 You can also download individual chapters as PDFs through [Science Direct](http://www.sciencedirect.com/science/book/9780128006450) (you need to be connected via a Dartmouth IP address).

 There will be reading from these book each week to supplement the material discussed in lecture.
-I'll list the relevant reading in the description of the corresponding lecture event in the Calendar.
+I list the relevant reading in the description of the corresponding lecture event in the Canvas calendar, as well as in our class \ref schedule.

 Learning Outcomes
 =================